 The two organizing elements: "activities" and "classes" might not be clear to all participants: Activities might be better named "opportunities" as not everything listed is an activity (1, 5).

-Several participants were confused by the variety of different types of activities and recommended dividing "activities" into categories such as: jobs, learning communities, internships, student organizations/clubs/groups, volunteering, in-class assignments, etc.; perhaps a drop-down menu could appear when you click on activities, so students could select the desired category (2, 6).
+Several participants were confused by the variety of different types of activities and recommended dividing "activities" into categories such as: jobs, learning communities, internships, student organizations/clubs/groups, volunteering, in-class assignments, etc.; perhaps a drop-down menu could appear when you click on activities, so students could select the desired category (2, 6) (see Figure 3 for an illustration).
 Classes might be more accurately named courses - as a class is just one session/meeting of a course (1), but student participants understood "classes."